Jack and Sarah: Production

 Development of the film began in 1991 for Granada Film.
 Polygram joined the film, and shooting began in January 1993.

 Release

-The film was originally released in the United Kingdom on 9 June 1995.
+The film was released in the United Kingdom on 9 June 1995.

 Reception

 The film was the third highest-grossing British film at the UK box office for the year, behind Shallow Grave and The Madness of King George, with a gross of £2,565,673.
+It opened on 161 screens in the UK and grossed £423,540 in its opening weekend, finishing second behind The Brady Bunch Movie with £488,275, but had the highest per screen average for the weekend.
 In the United States and Canada it grossed $218,626.

 Music

 The theme song in this film is "Stars" by British pop group Simply Red.